 2. Install the Charger in a Convenient and Safe Location

 Where a charger is installed makes a big difference in how easy and efficient it is to use.
-The cable should reach the car without stretching too far, and the charger should stay dry and protected from weather.
+The cable should reach the car without stretching too far, and the charger should stay dry and protected from the weather.
 Keeping it close to the parking spot also reduces wear on the charging cord.
-Aside from that, a well-placed charger makes daily use smoother and helps avoid small annoyances that add up over time.
+Aside from that, a well-placed charger makes daily use smoother and helps avoid small annoyances that add up over time, and it should be reliable.

 3. Charge During Off-Peak Hours